-4. Determine the SSD mass of the sample, and record this and all subsequent masses to the nearest 0.1 g or 0.1 percent of the sample mass, whichever is greater.
-Designate this mass as "B."

-- 5. Immediately place the SSD test sample in the sample container and weigh it in water maintained at 23.0 $\pm 1.7^{\circ}$ C (73.4 $\pm 3^{\circ}$ F).
+- 4. Determine the SSD mass of the sample, and record this and all subsequent masses to the nearest 0.1 g or 0.1 percent of the sample mass, whichever is greater.
+Designate this mass as "B." - 5.
+Immediately place the SSD test sample in the sample container and weigh it in water maintained at 23.0 $\pm 1.7^{\circ}$ C (73.4 $\pm 3^{\circ}$ F).
 Shake the container to release entrapped air before recording the weight.
-Re-inspect the immersion tank to ensure the water level is at the overflow outlet height.
-Designate this submerged weight as "C." - Note 5: The container should be immersed to a depth sufficient to cover it and the test sample during mass determination.
-Wire suspending the container should be of the smallest practical size to minimize any possible effects of a variable immersed length. - 6.
-Remove the sample from the basket.
+Re-inspect the immersion tank to ensure the water level is at the overflow outlet height and basket is fully submerged.
+Designate this submerged weight as "C."

+Note 5: The container should be immersed to a depth sufficient to cover it and the test sample during mass determination.
+Wire suspending the container should be of the smallest practical size to minimize any possible effects of a variable immersed length.

+- 6. Remove the sample from the basket.
 Ensure all material has been removed.
 Place in a container of known mass. - 7.
-Dry the test sample to constant mass according to the FOP for AASHTO T 255 / T 265 at 110 ±5°C (230 ±9°F) and cool in air at room temperature for 1 to 3 hours. - 8.
+Dry the test sample to constant mass according to the FOP for AASHTO T 255 / T 265 at $110 \pm 5^{\circ}$ C (230 $\pm 9^{\circ}$ F) and cool in air at room temperature for 1 to 3 hours. - 8.
 Determine and record the dry mass.
 Designate this mass as "A."